-With increased costs and lead times, Letter Four encourages all clients to place FF&E (fixtures, finishes, and equipment) orders as soon as possible.
+With increased costs and lead times, Letter Four, a full-service design-build firm in Los Angeles, encourages all clients to place FF&E (fixtures, finishes, and equipment) orders as soon as possible.
 We’re liaising daily with suppliers to ensure we’re up to date, securing the best prices, and communicating appropriately with all parties involved.

 Experimenting with new, innovative materials is something we love – and the current situation is no different!
 If a certain material has recently shot up in price, we’ll suggest and specify the best materials to achieve top results, on budget and on time.

 To further tackle rising and constantly fluctuating costs, our bidding process has changed relative to our architectural project phases.
 Due to changes in material costs coming from their suppliers, our subcontractors are currently only able to guarantee bid prices for up to 30 days.
 We, therefore, recommend that clients don’t undertake final project pricing until they are ready to build as pricing they receive early in the project will not be accurate when it comes time to build.
 What’s more, many of our subcontractors have recently been forced to hire extra staff to deal with heavy demand and catch up due to material delivery delays.
 An increased workforce (and wage bill) means higher costs.